kauri-io/Content/Outlines/simple-tcr.md

 Simple Token-Curated Registry

 ## Structure
-1. What is Token-Curated Registry
+1. What is a Token-Curated Registry
 2. Examples of TCRs
 3. Creating a TCR
 	1. Smart contract